Women make up growing share of prison inmates

 Shannon noted that generally and through the years, women are less often than men the chief actor in a crime.
 They tend to conspire.

-“Many of the women (incarcerated in WDOC) are committed with a partner of offenses – a lot of times (with) the males that are sent to our penitentiary.”
+“Many of the women (incarcerated in WDOC) are committed with a partner of offenses – a lot of times (with) the males that our sent to our penitentiary.”

 When asked what sort of men are convicted with female accomplices, Shannon said it tends to be “the father of their children and things of that nature.”